AdaCore/training_material/courses/fundamentals_of_ada/100_packages.rst

 Separating Interface and Implementation
 -----------------------------------------

-* Implementation and specification are textually distinct from each other
+* :dfn:`Implementation` and :dfn:`specification` are textually distinct from each other

    - Typically in separate files